-Macroeconomics of Climate Change in a Dualistic Economy generates significant, genuinely novel insights about dual economies and sustainable economic growth.
-These insights are generalizable and applicable worldwide.
-Its authors overcome existing limitations in general equilibrium modelling, and by concentrating on tensions between green growth and dualism they consider the global efforts against climate change and the opposition by specific countries based on economic development needs.
-Using Turkey as their primary example, they address these two most discussed and difficult issues related to policy setting.
-Their work blazes a path for those who seek an applied economic research framework for studying such economic considerations.
+Macroeconomics of Climate Change in a Dualistic Economy: A Regional Computable General Equilibrium Analysis generates significant, genuinely novel insights about dual economies and sustainable economic growth.
+These insights are generalize-able and applicable worldwide.
+The authors overcome existing limitations in general equilibrium modeling.
+By concentrating on tensions between green growth and dualism, they consider the global efforts against climate change and opposition by specific countries based on economic development needs.
+Using Turkey as their primary example, they address these two most discussed and difficult issues related to policy setting, blazing a path for those seeking an applied economic research framework to study such economic considerations.

 - Couples a CGE climate change mitigation policy analysis with a dual economy approach

 - Presents methods to model and assess policy instruments for mitigating climate change

 - Provides data sets and models on a freely-accessible companion website

 - Offers a path for those seeking an applied economic research framework to study economic considerations

 Graduate students, applied researchers, and practitioners working in sustainable development from academia and the public sector

 2. Patterns of Growth in a Dual Economy: Turkey

 3. Energy and Environmental Policy against Climate Change in Turkey

 4. Modeling for Green Growth: Environmental Policy in a Dualistic Peripheral Economy